Kerbas-ad-astra/SMURFF/README.md

 As I get the time, I'll publish to CurseForge and KerbalStuff.
 (Probably going to wait on KerbalStuff, since I'm thinking about renaming SMURFF and KS doesn't let mod authors rename things.)

-I had been content to leave SMURFF with just mass adjustments, since I didn't know of a way to modify specific impulses in a simple, universal way with Module Manager (since "0 350" or whatever isn't a number, I can't just add to it), but I've had a brainwave: MM *can* do regex replacement, so I can make a patch that says "if an atmoCurve entry starts with "0 3", replace it with "0 4", and the LFO motors will go from 300-something seconds to 400-something seconds, just like real rocket motors do.
-I've got some more thinking and testing to do before I release that (for one thing, 300-something seconds is in line with kerosene-fueled rockets, which is arguably a better match for Liquid Fuel), and since it's not an adjustment to mass, I wouldn't be able to call this thing SMURFF anymore, so let me know if you're interested in **KSP-RishA: Real-ish Adjustments**.
+I had been content to leave SMURFF with just mass adjustments, but solid rocket booster specific impulses are too low compared to stock boosters (LFO engines are fine, if we take Liquid Fuel to be a rough approximation of RP-1/kerosene).
+Modifying atmosphere curves isn't quite as easy as modifying mass ("0 170" or whatever isn't a number, so I can't just add to it), but I'm working on a way to add about 30 seconds to the Isps of solid rocket motors.
+If I get that to work, I won't be able to call this thing SMURFF anymore (or use my clever logo, unfortunately), since I won't just be adjusting mass, so let me know if you're interested in **KSP-RishA: Real-ish Adjustments**.
 (I'm also open to suggestions for the name.)

 Until then, if you find any classes of parts (i.e. anything that can be described by using Module Manager to filter by module, resource, mass, etc.) that get horribly mistreated (either too much mass reduction or too little), I'll make an adjustment, but I have zero interest in making adjustments for individual parts -- the whole point of SMURFF is to avoid that level of complication.